shavityaelshavit/COVID-19-Detection/README.md

   *   we used the `Creating_the_Covid_19_Dataset.ipynb` code to fetch only PA images.
   *   we split the data to train and test randomly. the final dataset used for this project can be found under the `/COVID19/dataset/` folders.
  *  set of supervised X-ray images that have been

+ We upload the dataset to google drive and accessed the drive while training.

+## Working with the model
+* we trained the model using Google Colab.
+In the beggining od the code you can change the directories to work with during the training. more detiles in the code documentation.
+* there is an option to change the depth of the classifier (version 0,1,2,3,4) and you can add more if you want. you can also play with the pretrained model. we choose efficientNet-b0, but you can try other.

 ## References
 * Pneumonia Dataset source: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia